Probiotics Guacamole or Bean Dip

 To boost these dips even more you can add probiotics to them.
-The double punch of health fats and beneficial bacteria will make dip the nutritional focal point of your snack or meal.
+The double punch of healthy fats and beneficial bacteria will make dip the nutritional focal point of your snack or meal.

 How to Add Probiotics to Your Dip